scoover/tiller-web-dashboard/README.md

 # Tiller Web Dashboard
 Spreadsheets are a great tool for personal finance, but they typically aren't very user friendly when you are on the go.

-The **tiller-web-dashboard** project leverages the ability to deploy Google-Apps-Script web apps to publish a real-time, responsive dashboard for your personal-finance spreadsheets.
+The **tiller-web-dashboard** project leverages the ability to deploy Google Apps Script (GAS) web apps to publish a real-time, responsive dashboard for your personal-finance spreadsheets.

 [Learn more about Tiller Money](https://www.tillerhq.com/how-tiller-works/).

+## How the Script Works

+The script contains two components:
+1. [Google Apps Script (GAS) script](https://github.com/scoover/tiller-web-dashboard/blob/master/web-dashboard.js) that will be embedded in your spreadsheet
+2. [Dashboard renderer] (https://storage.googleapis.com/assets.templates.tillermoney.com/tillerLabs/html/web-dashboard-template.html) hosted by Tiller

+The GAS script will be configured as a web app and will respond to calls to its endpoint by sending the contents of your spreadsheet's `Web Dashboard` sheet to the dashboard renderer.
+The dashboard will then leverage [Bootstrap](https://getbootstrap.com/), [JQuery](https://jquery.com/) and Javascript to render the data into a responsive, mobile-friendly dashboard.

+We have chosen to deploy the GAS script with minimal formatting responsibility so that it will rarely need to be updated and redeployed.
+It is built to simply forward the sheet data to the renderer.

 ## Warnings
 - This project is designed for intermediate users and includes only lightweight error checking.
 We hope it meets your needs out of the box, but further tweaks may be required to get it working in your environment.
 As a one-off Tiller-Labs release, Tiller offers no warranties or support for this solution.
 Visit the [Tiller Community](https://community.tillerhq.com/) to solicit help and share your thoughts with our user community.*